 November 11, 1739 was a watershed day for Newton and Brunswick Town as a petition was sent to the General Assembly holding that Newton was the most convenient location for the county seat and that great savings would be shared by the state to convene all government business in the courthouse there.
-The folks of Brunswick Town attempted to rally with the levying of a tax for the funding of a courthouse and a jail, but the effort was too late to counteract what took place on February 25, 1740.
-The petition for the county seat was heard before the Assembly as they convened in New Bern and they passed this petition as well as what would be known as the Wilmington Act, giving Newton its incorporation and a new name.
+The folks of Brunswick Town attempted to rally with the levying of a tax for the funding of a court house and a jail, but the effort was too late to counteract what took place on February 25, 1740.
+The petition for the county seat was heard before the House of Burgesses as they convened in New Bern and they passed this petition as well as what would be known as the Wilmington Act, giving Newton its incorporation and a new name.
 Wilmington was given its name in honor of Spencer Compton, Earl of Wilmington, who would later become the Prime Minister of England.
-The fight within the Assembly was tough, as many of the landowners from Brunswick held seats in the legislature.
+The fight within the House of Burgesses was tough, as many of the landowners from Brunswick held seats in the legislature.
 There was a time during the course of debate where those against incorporation for Newton and in support of the maintenance of Brunswick as the county seat would prevail with political maneuvering.
-However, Governor Johnston was prepared and he eventually got what he wanted, defeating "the Family" for the final victory of Wilmington.
+However, Governor Johnston was prepared and he eventually got what he wanted, defeating "the Family" for the final victory of Wilmington over Brunswick Town.

-In 1739, the colonial capital of North Carolina was moved to New Town by the Royal Governor, Gabriel Johnston.
-He renamed New Town (or Newton as it was also called) to Wilmington for Spencer Compton, the Earl of Wilmington, in England.
+In 1739, the colonial capital of North Carolina was moved to Newton by the Royal Governor, Gabriel Johnston.
+He renamed Newton (or New Town as it was also called) to Wilmington for Spencer Compton, the Earl of Wilmington, in England.

 Gabriel Johnston, a North Carolina Royal Governor and a Scot, offered low land prices and persuaded the legislature to exempt the Scots from taxes until they became established.